Uganda: Bobi Wine arrested during rally, his office says | DW | 15.03.2021

-The opposition leader has reportedly been detained after a protest against the crackdown on his supporters.
+Security forces reportedly surrounded the opposition leader's house after taking him there.
+He had called for protests against the crackdown on his supporters.

 The presidential challenger was previously under house arrest after the contended election results were announced

-Ugandan opposition leader Bobi Wine was arrested on Monday as he took part in a peaceful protest, his office reported on his Twitter.
+Ugandan opposition leader Bobi Wine was arrested on Monday in the capital Kampala as he took part in a peaceful protest, his office reported on his Twitter.

+The singer, lawmaker and presidential contender had called for protests following a crackdown on his supporters and aides, with hundreds reportedly detained.

+Security forces surrounded Wine's house after police took him there following the arrest, his office said on Twitter

 "...He led MPs and other leaders in a peaceful protest against the abduction, torture and murder of his supporters.
-The protest was taking place at City Square, Kampala," the tweet said.
+The protest was taking place at City Square, Kampala," Wine's office said.

-"The right to protest peacefully is a fundamental human right.
-We are protesting for hundreds of missing Ugandans whose families have not heard from them for months," his office added.
+Local media reported that authorities accused Wine of attempting to demolish President Yoweri Museveni's government through leading violent protests.

+Footage circulated by local media showed the moment of Wine's arrest while he held a poster saying "bring back our people."

 On March 10, Wine said that it had been 70 days since authorities arrested all of his campaign team members in Kalangala, Central Uganda.